Translations

 Resetting to Default

-Section titled “Resetting to Default”If you have customized a translation and want to revert to the built-in value:
+Section titled “Resetting to Default”If you have customized a translation and want to revert to RAMP’s shipped value:

 - Click on the translation entry.

-- Click Reset to Default or clear the custom value.
+- Click Reset to Default and confirm the prompt.

 Custom Labels